noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Technical Documentation.md

                     -   Clicking the "Cancel" button will close the modular window
                     -   Clicking the "Apply Changes" button will attempt to save the new record values.
 If the values are valid the modular window will be closed.
                 -   For the Divisions page clicking a Science Center name will open the View/Edit Science Center form as a modular window
+    -   (Page ID: 390) View/Edit Data Sets
+        -   This interactive grid page allows authorized users to manage data set records.
-    -   Reference List Preset Management Pages (Requires Data Write Role: CR-DMA-019)
+    -   Reference List Preset Management Pages
         -   The "View" pages (e.g. View Regional Ecosystems) are listed under the "Presets" navigation menu item
         -   All Preset Management pages have the same functionality for the given type of reference list:
             -   View Reference Preset Record Page List: